dannylee14/Daily-Barca-Player/README.md

 Here, you can learn about a new player every single day.
 The page refreshes every midnight and gives a brief understanding of each player.

 #Team Builder
-For each player you gain from visiting the website, you can build a team using this player...
+For each player you gain from visiting the website, you get a nice card to save into your folder.